 When the user activates the Reporting tool an orange marker will be shown at the map centre.
 This is the location that will be reported.
 The user may now position the marker exactly by either (1) clicking on the map or (2) dragging the marker or (3) using the Set My Location option which will position the marker at the location reported by their browser or mobile device.

-The user submits the report with REPORT and should receive notification of successful submission as shown below.
+The user submits the report with the REPORT button and should receive notification of successful submission as shown below.

 The Reporting tool has the following settings.